SimpleDataLabsInc/prophecy-docs/docs/concepts/project/project.md

 :::

 Add [Git credentials](./../../metadata/Git) in [Settings](https://app.prophecy.io/metadata/settings) or connect new Git credentials as below.
 Specify the desired repository and path accessible to your Git user to store the Project.
 For new projects, specify an empty repository or an empty path within an existing repository.
-For imported projects, select a repository, forked repository, or repository path that already exists.
+For imported projects, select a repository, forked repository, or repository path that already contains the relevant project code.

 ![New project](../img/new_project_git_credentials.png)